 Note: Many people may be covered by a military health plan (e.g., Tricare) or a company’s plan for retirees, but pls make sure that your elderly relatives, friends & loved ones are NOT totally dependent upon traditional Medicare ALONE!!!

-Oh, and plan guess where the ophthalmologist gives you the Eyelea injection (that helps combat “wet” Adult Macular Degeneration) and other injections designed to stop leaky vessels.
+Oh, and just guess where the ophthalmologist gives you the Eyelea injection (that helps combat “wet” Adult Macular Degeneration) and other injections designed to stop leaky vessels.

 No, not in your arm (nor your ass).